bennyhuo/kotlin-grammar-tools/README.md

 # Kotlin Grammar Tools

-This is an integration of [Kotlin Grammar](https://github.com/Kotlin/kotlin-spec/tree/release/grammar) defined in [kotlin-spec](https://github.com/Kotlin/kotlin-spec) and [grammar-tools](https://github.com/Kotlin/grammar-tools).
+This is copy of [Kotlin Grammar](https://github.com/Kotlin/kotlin-spec/tree/release/grammar) defined in [kotlin-spec](https://github.com/Kotlin/kotlin-spec).

+Kotlin Team does not publish this library to maven.
+So I publish it to maven central for convenience.

+For a better choice, you should try [Strumenta/antlr-kotlin](https://github.com/Strumenta/antlr-kotlin) or [kotlinx/ast](https://github.com/kotlinx/ast).